 Editor’s Note: In the lead-up to the 2016 ALA/ ACRL election, we’re profiling the 2016 ACRL Board of Directors candidates.
 We’ll feature one candidate in slate order each weekday from March 3 — 14.
 Complete details on candidates for ACRL offices are available on the election website.
 Make sure to vote for the candidates of your choice starting March 15.

-Scott Walter is University Librarian at DePaul University in Chicago and a 2015 candidate for the ACRL Board of Directors as Vice-President/ President-Elect.
+Mark Emmons is Associate Dean of Public Services at the University of New Mexico University Libraries & Learning Sciences in Albuquerque, New Mexico, and a 2016 candidate for the ACRL Board of Directors as Vice-President/ President-Elect.

-1. Describe yourself in three words: Innovative, Collaborative, Inquisitive.
+1. Describe yourself in three words: Student.
+Teacher.
+Collaborator.

-3. Describe ACRL in three words: Engaging, Challenging, Community.
+3. Describe ACRL in three words: Educating.
+Advocating.
+Connecting.